 It usually allows for higher contribution rates than other investment funds (in 2019, you’ll be able to contribute $19,000), and your contribution is simply deducted from your paycheck.
 You fund your 401(k) with pre-tax dollars, which reduces the amount of taxable income you report to the IRS each year.

-If you don’t have an employer-sponsored 401(k) at work (and even if you do), consider an Individual Retirement Account (IRA).
+If you don’t have an employer-sponsored 401(k) at work (and even if you do), consider opening an IRA.
 An IRA is another tax advantaged fund that allows you to invest your money over time.

 If certain conditions are met, taxes can be deferred until retirement, when your tax bracket likely will be lower.
 Money invested into an IRA might be invested in stocks, bonds, ETFs, and mutual funds.